joshuadavidthomas/django-language-server/README.md

 ## License

-django-language-server is licensed under the MIT license.
+django-language-server is licensed under the Apache License, Version 2.0.
 See the [`LICENSE`](LICENSE) file for more information.